jefrailey/advent_of_code_twenty_twenty/log.md

 Start: 11:52
 Stop: 13:03
 Notes: Part one was simple.
 Part two has a fairly simple brute force implementation, but it is of course way too slow.
 I identified that it could be sped up slightly by checking for multiples of the maximum bus id adjusted for its offset in the sequence, but this is still too slow.
 It seems like we're trying to solve a series of equations in the form `0 = t % bus_id + offset`, but I haven't yet figured how to capitalize on that.

+14DEC2020
+Start: 17:30
+Solution at: 18:39.
+Notes: Worked on day 14 today instead of continuing day 13.
+I started by reviewing Python's documentation on integers, bytes, and strings.
+I had vague memories of Python providing a way to convert numbers to binary string representations, but I did not remember the specifics.
+It seems like there should be a more efficient algorithm for identifying all of the addresses to write to in part two.
+The number of addresses can be determined in advance by counting the number of `'X'` in the masked address.
+When an `'X'` is encountered in the masked address, then either a `'0'` or `'1'` could be appended to each address in an alternating fashion.
+E.g. a `'0'` is appended to all addresses at odd index positions in the "final" address array and a `'1'` appended to all addresses at even index positions in the "final" address array.
+I think this should work, but my initial attempt (post solution submission) produces repeats of two distinct addresses instead of 2 ** X distinct addresses.